 - Settlement Impacting Non-Compliance a non-compliance with the BSC that, if left uncorrected, may have an impact on the completeness and/or accuracy of Settlement.
 In this case we will assess the impact as High, Medium or Low, depending on the estimated overall potential impact on Settlement. - Immaterial Non-Compliance a non-compliance with the BSC that is unlikely to have a direct impact on the completeness and/or accuracy of Settlement.
-These observations will be categorised as 'Management Letter Points' (MLPs); and - Process Improvement the BSC appears to have been complied with but the BSC Auditor has identified the potential for process improvements at the entity in scope.
-These observations will also be categorised as 'Management Letter Points' (MLPs).
+These observations will be categorised as MLPs; and - Process Improvement the BSC appears to have been complied with but the BSC Auditor has identified the potential for process improvements at the entity in scope.
+These observations will also be categorised as MLPs.

-Appendix 1 - The BSC Audit findings (continued)
+Appendix 1 - The BSC Audit findings Ratings Methodology